-According to international standards, wearing religious symbols is a manifestation of the right to freedom of religion or belief (CCPR General Comment No. 22: Article 18 (Freedom of Thought, Conscience or Religion), CCPR/C/21/Rev.1/Add.4, 1993, no. 6; Guide on article 9 of the European Convention on Human Rights, Strasbourg, Council of Europe/European Court of Human Rights, 2021, p.
-32).
-Wide limitations may be legitimately applied on a number of grounds, including safety and secularism (Guide on art.
-9, p.
-32, 36).
-Limitations “may not be imposed for discriminatory purposes or applied in a discriminatory manner” (CCPR, General Comment n.
-22, No. 8).
+According to international standards, wearing religious symbols is a manifestation of the right to freedom of religion or belief (see UN Human Rights Committee (HRC), CCPR General Comment No. 22: Article 18 (Freedom of Thought, Conscience or Religion), CCPR/C/21/Rev.1/Add.4, 20 July 1993, para 6; Council of Europe: European Court of Human Rights (ECtHR), Guide on article 9 of the European Convention on Human Rights: Freedom of thought, conscience and religion, 31 August 2022 (last updated), Chapter II, nos.
+99-116).
+Wide limitations may be legitimately applied on a number of grounds, including safety, security and secularism (Guide on article.
+9), but limitations may not be imposed for discriminatory purposes or applied in a discriminatory manner [CCPR General Comment No. 22, para.
+8, p.3].

 The right to wear and/or display RBSs in the workplace is subject to different conditions depending on whether the employer is a public or private subject.
 If the employer is public, some states prohibit the wearing or display of RBSs on the basis of the principle of neutrality of public institutions; if private, the potential of any RBSs worn or displayed by an employee to damage the interests of the company is of central importance.
 Recently, the Court of Justice of the European Union has extended the application of the neutrality principle to the private sector, potentially reducing the right to wear or display RBSs (Judgment in Joined Cases C-804/18 and C-341/19 WABE and MH Müller Handel).
 The courts have examined the cases before them from two points of view: on the one hand, respect for freedom of religion, and on the other, prohibition of discrimination.
 The combination of these two criteria has not always been smooth.